kbot7/NgrokAspNetCore/README.md

 * Currently only supports tunnels to HTTP
 * Support for ngrok.yml configuration is limited.
 Pull requests are welcome to improve this area

-## Future Enhacements
-* Support for a standard appsettings configuration format
-* Better support for ngrok.yml
-* Support for TCP, TLS
-* Support for sub-domains

-## Change Log
-* v0.9.0 Initial release

-* * *

 ## Copyright
 Licensed under the MIT license.
 See the LICENSE file in the project root for more information.
 Copyright (c) 2019 Kevin Gysberg, David Prothero
-Some code forked from https://github.com/dprothero/NgrokExtensions and modified.